 Our roots in the greater Bridgeport community are deep, dating to 1895, first as a YWCA and then as The Center for Women and Families of Eastern Fairfield County.
-On January 21, 2014, we officially changed our name to The Center for Family Justice, Inc., beginning an 18-month transformation into Connecticut’s first Family Justice Center and the 95th in the world.
+On January 21, 2014, we officially changed our name to The Center for Family Justice, Inc., beginning an 18-month transformation to become Connecticut’s first Family Justice Center.

 We serve six Fairfield County towns: Bridgeport, Easton, Fairfield, Monroe, Stratford and Trumbull.

 What is a Family Justice Center?

-Family Justice Centers (FJC) use a coordinated approach to offer services designed to break the cycle of violence, in a safe place, under one roof.
-When clients impacted by abuse of a domestic or sexual nature come here for help they are able to connect with civil/legal providers, counselors, client advocates and community non-profit partners work together to streamline trauma-informed services to survivors.
+Family Justice Centers (FJC) use a coordinated approach to offer services designed to break the cycle of violence, in one safe place, under one roof.
+When clients impacted by abuse of a domestic or sexual nature come here for help they are able to connect with civil/legal providers, counselors, client advocates and a network of our community non-profit partners who work together to streamline services to victims and survivors.

 The Center for Family Justice

-Although our name changed, we continue with the work we have provided for 12 decades: providing free, confidential, bilingual crisis services that help all people impacted by domestic violence, sexual violence and child abuse restore their lives.
+We are proud to continue with the vital work we have provided for 12 decades: providing free, confidential, bilingual crisis services that help all people impacted by domestic violence, sexual violence and child abuse restore their lives.
 We also work daily to provide community education in an effort to prevent future abuse and violence.
 It is the comprehensive services our partners are providing that are streamlining the road to healing, hope and self-sufficiency.